Five Super Simple, Amazingly Effective,

 Telling stories of saints is a simple but powerful way to inspire teens to heroic virtue.
 It’s best to tell stories that are dramatic and detailed.
 Don’t just tell the “outline” of the story–do some research, find interesting details, then tell the whole thing.
 The better the story, the better the discussion that follows.
 Below are several stories to use.
 These are best told in your own words, but the longer ones can be read aloud.

-If you can only use one story, the tale of Sts.
+If you can use only one story, the tale of Sts.
 Hadrian and Natalia (below) is probably best for teens, as it is the least known and also the most dramatic (and romantic).

 5 Stories of Saints in Different Vocations